Thirupathi-hup/NEW/README.md

-In this project, let's build a **Nxt Trendz - Cart Features** by applying the concepts we have learned till now.
+In this project, let's build a **Nxt Trendz - Cart Features** .

+AUTHORIZED USERNAME AND PASSWORD
+USERNAME :rahul
+PASSWORD:rahul@2021

 ### Refer to the video below: